BPLIM/Workshops/Guides/01_Guide_for_Researchers/readme.md

 # Guide for Researchers

-This folder contains the [Guide for Researchers](https://github.com/BPLIM/Manuals/blob/master/Guides/01_Guide_for_Researchers/Guide_for_researchers_v072024.pdf), where
+This folder contains the [Guide for Researchers](https://github.com/BPLIM/Manuals/blob/master/Guides/01_Guide_for_Researchers/Guide_for_researchers_v072024.pdf), which provides comprehensive information on all procedures related to data access at BPLIM.
+The guide includes detailed instructions on how to request data, outlines the approval process and access conditions, and explains the proper handling and use of datasets.